JonathanDPotter/typie-talkie-back/README.md

 ## Technologies used

 The back-end api for the typie-talkie app is written with express in typescript.
 The api accesses a MongoDB Atlas database with mongoose.
-I use bcrypt for password hashing, signJWT for authorization token management, and socket.io for real-time messaging.
+I use bcrypt for password hashing, jsonwebtoken for authorization token management, and socket.io for real-time messaging.

 ---